Insight • UX

 When voice works

-When voice fails
+When voice falls short

 Practical voice UX patterns

-- Offer escape hatches: always provide a screen-based alternative
+• Offer escape hatches: always provide a screen-based alternative.

-- Handle errors gracefully: "I didn't understand that.
-You can say X or Y" is better than silence
+• Handle errors gracefully: "I didn't understand that.
+You can say X or Y" is better than silence.

 Designing for gesture and spatial interfaces